-I created Journey to Work-at-Home Mom for working moms who want to leave their 9 to 5 jobs and come home but are unsure of how to make it happen.
-This site offers detailed, step-by-step plans for making that transition along with resources to support you each step of the way.
+Now I couldn’t skip over my favorite blog 😉.
+I created this blog to help moms find legitimate ways to make money from home but are unsure of how to make it happen.
+This site offers detailed, step-by-step plans for making making money from home along with resources to support you each step of the way.

 If you’re already an at-home mom, this site will give you the resources you need to grow your blog or business (like the popular Business Startup Checklist) and thrive as a work at home mom (using the Block Scheduling System and the free Blog Planner).
 I may be biased, but this is one of my most favorite work at home mom blogs.